Jack Palance: World War II

-Palance enlisted in the United States Army Air Forces during World War II, and was trained as the pilot of a B-24 Liberator bomber.
-He suffered head injuries and burns during a 1943 crash, with various sources citing it as a patrol off the coast of California, or a training flight near Tucson, Arizona (at what is now Davis–Monthan Air Force Base).
+Palance enlisted in the United States Army Air Forces during World War II, and was trained as a pilot.
+He suffered head injuries and burns during a 1943 crash of a B-24 Liberator bomber he was co-piloting, with sources citing it as sustained either in a patrol off the California coast or a training flight near Tucson, Arizona (at what is now Davis–Monthan Air Force Base).
 He was discharged in 1944 after undergoing reconstructive surgery, which contributed to his distinctively gaunt appearance.

 According to some sources he was awarded a Purple Heart, though he does not appear on official rolls for the decoration.
 Purple Hearts are not awarded for training injuries.

 College

 Palance won a football scholarship to the University of North Carolina at Chapel Hill but left after two years, disgusted by commercialization of the sport.

 After the war, Palance enrolled at Stanford to study journalism, but switched to drama.
 He left one credit shy of graduating to pursue a career in the theater.
-During his university years, he worked as a short order cook, waiter, soda jerk, lifeguard at Jones Beach State Park, and a photographer's model.
+During his university years, he worked as a short order cook, waiter, soda jerk, lifeguard at Jones Beach State Park, and photographer's model.

-It was around this time that he changed his name to Walter Jack Palance, reasoning that most people could not pronounce his birth name.
-His last name was actually a derivative of his original name.
-In an episode of What's My Line?, he described how no one could pronounce his last name, and how it was suggested that he be called Palanski.
+It was around this time that he changed his name to Walter Jack Palance, reasoning that most people could not pronounce his birth name and deriving his new surname from the original one.
+In an episode of What's My Line?, he described how no one could pronounce his last name, and how it was suggested that he be called Palansky.
 From that he decided just to use Palance instead.

-Early acting career

-A Streetcar Named Desire
+Career

+1947–1959: Broadway debut and film stardom

 In New York City, Palance studied method acting under Michael Chekhov, while working as a sportswriter.
 He made his Broadway debut in 1947 as a Russian soldier in The Big Two, directed by Robert Montgomery.
 Palance's acting break came as Marlon Brando's understudy in A Streetcar Named Desire, and he eventually replaced Brando on stage as Stanley Kowalski.
-(Anthony Quinn, however, gained the opportunity to tour the play.)

 Palance appeared in two plays in 1948 with short runs, A Temporary Island and The Vigil.
 He made his television debut in 1949.